 Today’s post comes to you from French Polynesia!
 Well, sorta – I wrote it while we were there, but I’m publishing after we’ve returned.
 Does that count?
 When I wrote this, I was surfing on the back of a wild dolphin, and the dolphin was wearing sunglasses, and was

 probably TOTALLY my new best friend.
 Yes, that sounds factual. *nods*

 Craig and I are relentless wanderers, ever thirsty for the faraway.
 So we decided to celebrate our five-year anniversary on the Polynesian island of Mo’orea.
 Travel not only nourishes my soul, it betters me as a writer by providing my mind a rest as well as material.

 The wonderful Caroline Peckham has given me this very magical, very sparkly blog award!
 Thank you Caroline!
-I’m so excited about this because, even at 28, I’m still a sucker for unicorns.
+I’m so excited about this because, even as an adult, I’m still a sucker for unicorns.
 It’s all Peter S. Beagle’s fault.

 This award is Caroline’s own creation, and she describes it as such:

 This award is designed to celebrate your individuality as a person and fellow blogger.
 If you think about it a unicorn is just a horse with a horn and YOU are just a person with a blog and yet both equate to something special and unique!

 As a condition of accepting the award, I have been challenged to write a blurb about my life, as if it were the back of a book.
 Alright folks, here we go: